 - Withdraw the funds from checking account B.

-Examples of Suspicious Circumstances That could lead to check kiting
+Examples of Suspicious Circumstances

 This examples have been provided by regulatory agencies to help the identification of suspicious transactions that may indicate check kiting: